UPPMAX/uppmax4DL/docs/rpackages.md

 total 1892
 drwxrwxr-x  3 douglas douglas    4096 Mar  2 14:27 R
 ```

+### Sync from Wharf to Home directory

-Now sync this to your home directory:
+- Now sync this to your home directory:

 ``` bash
 [douglas@sens2017625-bianca douglas-sens2017625]$ rsync -Pa R ~/
 ```

+### Start an R session and load the new package

 To use R_packages/4.1.1 with these new installations/updates, change to the directory you want to work in, load the R_packages/4.1.1 module.
 Substitute your directory for my example directory.